-Isolated LGBTQ+ older adults and adults with disabilities, with pets, who are residents of San Francisco.
+Isolated LGBT seniors and adults with disabilities, with pets, who are residents of San Francisco.

 Services must also target clients who are members of one or more of the following target groups that have been identified as demonstrating the greatest economic and social need.
 In particular: